Jia1018/ResGEM/README.md

 Official code for the TVCG paper "ResGEM: Multi-scale Graph Embedding Network for Residual Mesh Denoising"

 ### Environment
-Pytorch and torch_geometric are required.
+Pytorch and Pytorch Geometric are required.

 ### Usage
 We temporally provide PREPROCESSED Synthetic data and checkpoint of the first normal regression iteration, which can be run by the following command: